 - Bring to a boil over medium heat.
 Then reduce to low heat and simmer for 10 minutes.
 This softens the huckleberries and draws out the juices.

-Adding the cornstarch directly to the sauce would make it lumpy.
-Instead, we mix it with the lemon juice.
-This makes a slurry, which is a starch and liquid mixed together to thicken a sauce.
+- Adding the cornstarch directly to the sauce would make it lumpy.
+Instead, mix it with lemon juice.
+This makes a slurry, which is a starch and liquid mixed to thicken a sauce.
 Add the slurry into the huckleberry mixture and cook it for a couple of minutes until the sauce has thickened, then cool.

 - If you want your topping thinner, then add more water, a half tablespoon at a time.
 If you want it thicker, make another slurry and add a half teaspoon at a time to the mixture.